imanursar/imanursar.github.io/projects/geospatial/spatial optimization problems/facility location problems.markdown

 ## The Code
-By calling `maps.spatial_cluster_opt`, we can identify the optimal medical locations to serve all of the patient demand.
+By calling `maps.spatial_cluster_opt`, we can identify the optimal store locations to serve all of the demands.

 ```python
 result, model, fac2cli, fac2cli_idx = maps.spatial_cluster_opt(main_data=cost_matrix, types='lscp',threshold=service_dist)